hpe-storage/scod/docs/csi_driver/operations.md

 #### Assumptions

-- HPE CSI Driver or Operator v2.4.1 installed.
+- HPE CSI Driver or Operator v2.4.1 (or later) installed.
 - All running NFS servers are running in the "hpe-nfs" `Namespace`.
 - Worker nodes with access to the Quay registry and SCOD.
 - Access to the commands `kubectl`, `yq` and `curl`.